News

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-"I have learned to face new challenges and to adapt to previously unknown situations".
+"I have learned to face new challenges and adapt to previously unknown situations."

 The former student of the Master in Telecommunications Engineering, Fátima Villa, tells about her experience at MIT

-Fátima Villa, from San Sebastian and former student of the Master's Degree in Telecommunications Engineering, is currently working on her Master's Thesis at MIT.
-The relationship with this prestigious university dates back to last summer, when she participated along with two other students from Tecnun, Iñigo Cortés and Álvaro Urain, in an IEEE (Institute of Electrical and Electronic Engineering) competition.
-They reached the final in Boston, and he had the opportunity to meet Rahul Bhattacharyya, a researcher at MIT Auto-ID Labs whom Daniel Valderas, a professor at the School, knew.
+Fátima Villa, from San Sebastian and former student of the Master's Degree in Telecommunications Engineering, is currently doing her Master's Thesis project at MIT.
+The relationship with this prestigious university dates back to last summer, when she participated with two other students of Tecnun, Iñigo Cortés and Álvaro Urain, in a competition of the IEEE (Institute of Electrical and Electronic Engineering).
+They reached the finals in Boston, and he had the opportunity to meet with Rahul Bhattacharyya, a researcher from MIT Auto-ID Labs whom Daniel Valderas, a professor at the School, knew.
 The talk led to a more fluid relationship, and as he recounts, after several months of paperwork, he was able to go to Cambridge.
-"It wasn't easy to get here.
-A month before arriving in the United States, I thought I would be rejected because of the many requirements to be accepted.
-Thanks to the financial support of my family and the Fomento de San Sebastián scholarships, I was able to finance my stay in one of the most expensive cities in the USA".
-On his return, Villa plans to do a doctoral thesis.
+"It has not been easy to get here.
+A month before arriving in the United States I thought I would be denied the application due to the large amount of requirements that must be fulfilled to be accepted.
+In addition, thanks to my family's financial support financial aid and the Fomento de San Sebastian Scholarships, I have been able to finance my stay in one of the most expensive cities in the U.S.".
+Upon his return, Villa plans to do a doctoral dissertation.

 Which research group are you in?

-I am working at the MIT Auto ID Labs, which is dedicated to developing ideas to stimulate the R&D needed for new tools and technologies that can integrate data, analytics, AI, ML, M2M, IoT, cybersecurity and platforms.
-All the researchers at MIT Auto-ID Labs are asking fundamental questions about connectivity, intelligent decision systems and systemic integration by design to drive the digital enterprise, and when I arrived they asked me to do the same, giving me the facilities and resources I needed.
+I am working at the MIT Auto ID Labs, which is dedicated to developing ideas to stimulate the research and development needed for new tools and technologies that can integrate data, analytics, AI, ML, M2M, IoT, cybersecurity and platforms.
+All MIT Auto-ID Labs researchers are asking fundamental questions about connectivity, intelligent decision systems and systemic integration by design to drive the digital enterprise, and when I arrived I was asked to do the same, given the facilities and resources I needed.

 And what does your project consist of?

-My project is in the field of Tag Antenna-Based Sensing (TABS).
+My project is developed in the field of antenna-based sensing tags (TABS - Tag Antenna-Based Sensing).
 RFID tags are used to wirelessly obtain identification information about objects in the environment.
 But what is RFID?
-Public transport and tolls, inventories and warehouses, animal identification, access cards for sports facilities, buildings, hotels?
+Public transport and tolls, inventories and warehouses, animal identification, access cards for sports facilities, buildings, hotels...
 Everyone uses RFID technology on a daily basis, often without knowing it.
-RFID stands for Radio Frequency Identification.
-In my research project, I am manipulating these signal properties to encode sensing information.
-For example, what happens if crossing a temperature threshold breaks part of an RFID tag's antenna and causes a massive drop in signal amplitude, or if a change in moisture content changes the tag's operating frequency?
-Basically, Rahul, my supervisor at MIT, has given me the freedom to focus on applications that I find interesting.
+RFID stands for radio frequency identification.
+In my project research, I am manipulating these signal properties to encode sensing information.
+For example, what happens if crossing a temperature threshold breaks part of the antenna of an RFID label and causes a massive drop in signal amplitude, or if a change in moisture content changes the operating frequency of the label?
+Basically, Rahul, my supervisor at MIT has given me the freedom to focus on applications that I find interesting.

 And what are you most interested in?